 Pricing:

-Ideal for: Early stage startups with engineering resources who need a highly customizable billing engine or must split payments across multiple parties.
+Ideal for: Early stage startups with basic SaaS billing requirements OR engineering resources who can build a highly customizable billing engine.

-Chargebee goes beyond billing to act as a revenue‑management platform for mid‑market and enterprise SaaS companies.
+Chargebee goes beyond billing to act as a billing and revenue management platform for mid‑market and enterprise SaaS companies.
 It handles complex scenarios such as multi‑entity management and hierarchical billing structures.

 Key features: